OneOffTech/laravel-tus-upload/readme.md

 - `status`: the file upload status, see TusUploader.Status
 - `uploadToken`: the upload authentication token granted by the server
 - `uploadPercentage`: the completion percentage
+- `uploadSize`: the total file size in bytes
+- `uploadTransferredSize`: the bytes received by the server
 - `file`: the original File instance added to the queue

 **methods**